De De Pyaar De 2: Plot

-Following the events of De De Pyaar De, 52-year-old London-based NRI investor Ashish Mehra decides to meet his much younger 28-year-old girlfriend Ayesha Khurana's family to get their approval, after having previously received his own family's approval.
-However, when he meets her family, what follows is a case of hilarious one-upmanship between her father Rajji and Ashish, who is even older than Rajji, creating awkward situations among the two families.
-As Ayesha introduces Ashish to her parents as a slightly older person who is also divorced.
-Ashish starts feeling awkward and asks Ayesha to reveal to her parents that he and her father are almost the same age, to which Ayesha flatly refuses.
-Instead, Ayesha asks Ashish to win over her parents just as a young man would do.
-Initially, Ayesha’s parents start suspecting Ashish’s true age to be older than they realized.
-They try to trick Ashish into telling them his true age, but Ayesha manages to keep his age a secret from them.
+Following the events of De De Pyaar De, 51-year-old London-based NRI investor Ashish Mehra decides to meet his 27-year-old girlfriend Ayesha Khurana's family to get their approval, after having previously received his own family's approval.
+However, Ayesha is perplexed about introducing Ashish when she learns her sister-in-law Kittu is pregnant.
+They arrive in Ayesha's town, with Ashish's friend Ronak also following soon.
+She initially confides about Ashish to Kittu, revealing her plans to break the news in the midst of the newborn baby's arrival, but her parents, Rakesh and Anju, who share the same nickname for each other, "Rajji", end up learning about it.
+They question Ayesha, who partly reveals the truth, intending to keep his real age a secret.
+Despite their progressive and modern outlook, the Rajjis become convinced she is hiding something, but agree to nonetheless meet Ashish.

-However, tensions arise when they realise that Ashish is almost as old as Rajji.
-The two confront Ayesha over lying to them and Rajji tells her that her relationship with Ashish was not correct, which she refuses.
-However, in the midst of their argument, Ayesha’s sister-in-law Kittu goes into labour.
-They rush her to the hospital where she eventually gives birth.
-Later, they all attend a party where Rajji beats up a man who was ogling Ayesha.
-Ayesha confronts them and they have a huge argument, following which Ayesha leaves with Ashish.
-Eventually, Rajji comes to Ashish’s house and apologises to Ayesha, asking them both to come back.
-However, it is revealed that the parents have decided to do a 'coup de foudre' by hiring Ayesha’s childhood friend Aditya to seduce her and drive her away from Ashish.
+However, tensions arise when they realise that Ashish is almost as old as Rakesh.
+The two confront Ayesha over her lie once they learn from a private investigator about his background, leading to Rakesh's disapproval of her relationship.
+In the midst of their argument, Kittu goes into labour.
+They rush her to the hospital where she gives birth to a girl.
+Later, they all attend a party where Rakesh beats up a man who was ogling Ayesha.
+Ayesha confronts Rakesh over the scene at the party and they have a huge argument, following which Ayesha leaves with Ashish.
+Eventually, Rakesh comes to Ashish's house and apologises to Ayesha, asking them both to come back.
+However, it is revealed that the parents have decided to do a 'coup de foudre' by hiring Ayesha's childhood friend Aditya to seduce her and drive her away from Ashish.